 The adhesive may create faint lightened spots on your walls after removal or may remove some paint if not handled carefully during removal.

 To remove decals, use a hairdryer to help heat and loosen the adhesive from your walls, and try using a microfiber cloth and warm soapy water to help loosen the stick from the adhesive.

 If you’re doing a larger design, or a design with larger, thick lines or curves and are concerned about your paint, I would choose Oracal 631 (which has a temporary adhesive).

 I hope you guys enjoyed my tutorial and can appreciate just how easy and fun it can be to create with the Brother Scan N Cut!
-I can’t wait to use it for my other planned projects with vinyl – I might just start labeling everything in my home and drive my husband crazy ;).
+I have a ton of DIY wall décor ideas filling my head and I can’t wait to use it for my other planned projects with vinyl – I might just start labeling everything in my home and drive my husband crazy ;).